Hibiscus Tea and Blood Pressure: The Red Tea That Rivals Medication

 Similar to drugs like Lisinopril, hibiscus may help block the enzyme that causes blood vessels to constrict, keeping them relaxed and open.

-How to Drink It for Best Results
+See What's Inside →How to Drink It for Best Results

 You cannot just have one cup and expect a miracle.
 Studies showing significant drops in blood pressure (often around 7–10 mmHg systolic) typically follow a specific protocol.